vagran/dxf-viewer/test/README.md

 Three properties are what make it worth being one command:

-- **Corpus-optional.** It sweeps `test/fixtures/` plus `test-data/` if there is one, skipping whichever is absent, so the same command is correct for a contributor with no corpus and for a checkout that has one.
+- **Corpus-optional.** It sweeps `test/fixtures/` plus `test-data/selected-samples/` and its
+  `enterprise/` subdirectory, skipping whichever is absent, so the same command is correct for a contributor with no corpus and for a checkout that has one.
 CI only ever sees the fixtures, because `test-data/` holds customer and user-reported drawings that cannot be redistributed — the real value of this is local, but the fixtures are swept locally too, so what CI runs is never a path nobody exercises before pushing.
   They come first in the output, which makes a CI run a prefix of a local one and the two directly diffable.
 - **No goldens.** Everything it asserts is an invariant or a warning count, so adding a drawing costs nothing.
-A file attached to a bug report is covered the moment it lands in `test-data/`.
+A file attached to a bug report is covered as soon as it is linked into `test-data/selected-samples/`.
 - **Stable, diffable output.** Run it before a change, run it after, `diff` the two.
 A moved batch count on an unchanged drawing means the batching changed, which is the cheapest structural regression signal there is.
 Timings are the only part that varies between runs, so